 Is there a system in place for knowing how many people are on the premises?

 Has a safe maximum number of people been calculated that ensures 2 metre distancing is feasible on the premises?

-Is there a control mechanism in place to ensure that the safe maximum is not exceeded?
+Is there a control mechanism in place to ensure that a safe maximum is not exceeded?

 Is there a need to routinely limit the number of people on the premises?

 If so how is that done?
 Is there a queuing system?

 Is there a system for maintaining 2 metre distancing among those queuing, either in outdoor areas of the premises or off the premises?

 Can an appointment system be put in place?